Teamspeak-Query-Plugin-Framework/tsq-plugin-framework/README.md

    ./launch.sh
    ```

-   The hook will generate its directory structure and terminate after completion.
+   The framework will generate its directory structure and terminate after completion.
 Navigate to to the main properties file and adjust it to fit your servers prefferences.
 Once complete, run the script again (be sure you're runnning it using a screen session) and wait for the boot process to complete.